kajal1801/GitGithub101/ReadMe.md

 - Track changes in files.
 - See previous versions of individual files.
-- Work on the same project with other, without affecting their work.
+- Work on the same project with others, without affecting their work.

 <img src="./VCS.png">